simsong/bulk_extractor/doc/announce_1.5.md

 Improved Carving Support
 ========================
+Bulk_extractor 1.5 implements a sophisticated system for carving objects that it discovers.

+Bulk_extractor supports three carving mode for each kind of data that it can carve:

+  mode 0 - do not carve anything found mode 1 - carve data if it is encoded (e.g. compressed, BASE64 encoded, etc.) mode 2 - carve all recognized data

-Bulk_extractor 1.5 The following carving modes are specified in the default configuration:
+The following carving modes are specified in the default configuration:

-By default, Bulk_Extractor will not scan for in-memory TCP/IP structures.

    -S jpeg_carve_mode=1    0=carve none; 1=carve encoded; 2=carve all (exif)
    -S min_jpeg_size=1000    Smallest JPEG stream that will be carved (exif)